 I overestimated how tired I was and the toll the work week had taken.
 I found it very difficult to relax at all.
 I had a couple of nice meals but in busy airport restaurants.
 I visited a wine bar for two glasses of a really refreshing cabernet, but even that wasn’t enough to calm the unease I felt inside.

 It wasn’t until I boarded the plane back to San Jose, California that the full impact of the week hit me.
 I became fidgety and felt like I had a bad case of restless leg syndrome; my left leg kept jumping and twitching.
 The cramped environment of the 737-700 didn’t help much.

-At one point during the descent into San Jose I became aware of a hand on my shoulder.
-I looked up into the face of one of the flight attendants who was concerned about me.
+At one point during the descent into San Jose, I became aware of a hand on my shoulder.
+I looked up into the face of one of the flight attendants who was obviously concerned about me.

-For the next few minutes I thought about this brief exchange and how it so kind of here to express compassion for a total stranger.
+For the next few minutes, I thought about this brief exchange and how it so kind of her to express compassion for a total stranger.
 When we landed I made it a point to thank her for her kindness as I exited the plane onto the ramp.
 She reached out and grasped my arm in another supportive gesture and told me I was more than welcome.

 Compassionate-kindness in action.
 It’s not hard to express and a little can go a long way in helping another person ease their suffering.

 While in Denver I also experienced the reverse of compassionate-kindness.
 In the working environment I mentioned earlier, there were times when not all team members worked together.
 To use a sports analogy, imagine what would happen if a football team showed up and half of one team decided just not to play according to the established rules?

 Teams are only effective if all players agree to the same rules.
 The actions by such players stem from heightened identification with ego.
 Over-identification with a false sense of separateness (ego) creates an environment where individuals feel the need to mark their territory and erect boundaries where none should exist.
 Such actions are the opposite of compassionate kindness.